shireishi/Alkahest/README.md

 Alkahest is a WIP 2D Indie game that will essentially combine the primary features of Skyrim, Starbound, and Terraria.

 # Progress
+## Setup
+- [x] Integrate the inventory with player entity creation
+- [ ] Set up the window
+- [ ] Add the ability to draw assets to the window
+- [ ] Add the ability to move assets on the window
+- [ ] Add entity collision

 ## Alpha
 - [ ] Design a proof of concept using a Rust game engine
 - [ ] Integrate custom assets